Identity area

 Beginning in 1960, Prof. Thornton began teaching in the Department of History at the University of Toronto.
 He served as Chairman of the department from 1967 to 1972 and retired from the University in 1987.
 At various points through his career Thornton accepted visiting positions and fellowships, including as the Smuts Fellow at Cambridge University (1965-1966) and visiting fellow at the Sackler Institute at Tel Aviv University (1987).

-Thornton published six books during his career in addition to numerous articles which established him as seminal author in the field.
+Thornton published six books during his career, in addition to numerous articles.
 In 1986, a volume of essays were written in his honour and compiled for Studies in British Imperial History: Essays in honour of A.P.
 Thornton.
 He was elected to the Royal Society of Canada in 1977.
-Outside of his academic work, Thornton contributed editorials and reviews to the Globe and Mail and also authored various creative works and operettas.
+Outside of his academic work, Thornton contributed editorials and reviews to the Globe and Mail, as well as authoring various creative works and operettas.

 Archival history